coniferprod/ContactCard/README.md

 Helper library for applications depending on the iOS Contacts framework.
 Converts from CNContact to jCard, or from jCard to CNMutableContact.

+The jCard specification is [RFC 7095](https://tools.ietf.org/html/rfc7095).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-The Contacts framework is available since iOS 9.
+The [Contacts framework](https://developer.apple.com/reference/contacts) is available since iOS 9.

 ## Installation